spacelift-io/user-documentation/docs/concepts/vcs-agent-pools.md

 ![Creation of VCS Agent Pool](<../assets/screenshots/image (45).png>)

-You can now run the launcher binary (downloaded from [here](https://downloads.spacelift.io/spacelift-vcs-agent)) by setting three environment variables:
+You can now run the agent binary (downloaded from [here](https://downloads.spacelift.io/spacelift-vcs-agent)) by setting three environment variables:

 - `SPACELIFT_VCS_AGENT_POOL_TOKEN` - the token you’ve received from Spacelift on worker pool creation
 - `SPACELIFT_VCS_AGENT_TARGET_BASE_ENDPOINT` - internal endpoint of your VCS system, including the protocol, as well as port, if applicable. i.e. `http://169.254.0.10:7990`